Top 10 Benefits of Using SubmittalLink Instead of Excel for Construction Submittals

 With SubmittalLink:

-- ✅ All revisions (Rev 1, Rev 2, Rev 3) linked to the submittal record
+• All revisions (Rev 0, Rev 1, Rev 2) linked to the submittal record

-- ✅ One click access to latest approved drawings
+• One click access to latest approved submittals and project documents

 With Excel: One person updates the spreadsheet.
 Reviewers respond via separate emails.
 Someone manually consolidates feedback.
-Communication gets fragmented.
+Communication gets fragmented across project stakeholders.

 With SubmittalLink:

 With Excel: Different teams track submittals different ways.
 One super keeps a spreadsheet.
 Design team uses email.
 PM uses another system.
-Data silos everywhere.
+Project data is spread out and messy.

 With SubmittalLink: